 Now that we’ve broken down the different types of hair transplants, the next question is: which procedure would be the best for you?

-ATP – is a good option for patients with a very large loss, who like to wear their hair shaved, or it can be used to lower the contrast from scalp to hair making hair appear thicker and more dense.
+ATP – is a good option for patients with a very large loss, who like to wear their hair shaved, or it can be used to lower the contrast from scalp to the hair making the hair appear thicker and denser.

 FUT – Is usually well suited for patients who have experienced a large amount of hair loss, for patients wearing their hair in a long style and who wouldn’t want to shave their hair